stereoplegic/markdown-it-decorate/README.md

   .use(require('markdown-it-decorate'), opts)
 ```

-## Block elements
+## Annotating elements

 Create an HTML comment in the format `<!-- {...} -->`, where `...` can be a `.class`, `#id`, `key=attr` or a combination of any of them.
 Be sure to render markdownIt with `html: true` to enable parsing of `<!--{comments}-->`.

+It will be applied to the deepest thing it's seen; ie, a blockquote containing a bold link (`> **[link]**`) will style the innermost element: the link.

 You can put the comment in the same line or in the next.
+I recommend keeping it on a separate line, since this will make GitHub ignore it.

 #### Examples